World Cup 2018: Dates, Coverage Schedule for Remainder of the Tournament

 World Cup 2018: Dates, Coverage Schedule for Remainder of the TournamentJuly 8, 2018

-Only four countries remain in the 2018 FIFA World Cup with the conclusion of the quarterfinals Saturday in Russia.
+Only four countries remain in the 2018 FIFA World Cup following the conclusion of the quarterfinals Saturday in Russia.

-France and Belgium had already secured themselves a berth in the semifinals with victories Thursday.
-England and Croatia followed suit Saturday, the latter of which needed penalties to defeat Russia.
+France and Belgium had already secured themselves berths in the semifinals with victories Friday.
+England and Croatia followed suit Saturday, with the latter needing penalties to defeat Russia.

-Here's a look at the schedule for the rest of the World Cup, followed by a preview for each of the two semifinals.

 World Cup 2018 Schedule